 Actress Jamie Lee Curtis posted on Instagram that the election “means a sure return to a more restrictive, some fear draconian time.
 Many fear their rights will be impeded and denied.
 Many, minority groups and young people will be afraid.
 Gay and trans people will be more afraid.
 We know that many women will now find it difficult to get the reproductive healthcare that they need and deserve.
 For all those people there will be those who will help you.
 Me included.”

-Writer-director Adam McKay tweeted about the Democrats election strategy: “Who would have guessed lying about Biden’s cognitive health for 2 yrs, refusing to do an open convention for a new nominee, never mentioning public healthcare & embracing fracking, the Cheneys & a yr long slaughter of children in Gaza wouldn’t be a winning strategy?”
+Writer-director Adam McKay tweeted about the Democrats’ election strategy: “Who would have guessed lying about Biden’s cognitive health for 2 yrs, refusing to do an open convention for a new nominee, never mentioning public healthcare & embracing fracking, the Cheneys & a yr long slaughter of children in Gaza wouldn’t be a winning strategy?”

 Discussion in executive suites is now likely to turn to how the new administration’s policies will affect the industry.

-International trade tariffs that Trump has said he will impose could hit the importation of US films and TV shows, if affected countries such as China retaliate by reducing access for American entertainment content.
+International trade tariffs that Trump has said he will impose could hit the exportation of US films and TV shows, if affected countries such as China retaliate by reducing access for American entertainment content.

 Deregulation under the Trump administration, meanwhile, could lead to increased merger and acquisition activity among studios and streamers such as Warner Bros Discovery and Universal-owner Comcast.